ArtifexSoftware/MuPDF.NET/docs/textpage.rst

    .. method:: ExtractXML

       Textpage content as a string in XML format.
 This contains complete formatting information about every single character on the page: font, size, line, paragraph, location, color, etc. Contains no images.
-You need an XML package to interpret the output in Python.
+You need an XML package to interpret the output.

       :rtype: str

    .. method:: ExtractRAWDict(bool sort=false)

-      Textpage content as a Python dictionary -- technically similar to :meth:`ExtractDict`, and it contains that information as a subset (including any images).
+      Textpage content as a dictionary -- technically similar to :meth:`ExtractDict`, and it contains that information as a subset (including any images).
 It provides additional detail down to each character, which makes using XML obsolete in many cases.
 See below for the structure.

-      :arg bool sort: (new in v1.19.1) sort the output by vertical, then horizontal coordinates.
+      :arg bool sort: Sort the output by vertical, then horizontal coordinates.
 In many cases, this should suffice to generate a "natural" reading order.

       :rtype: dict